loris-verga/TheDualityOfSimilarity/_includes/intro.md

 <div id="psychological_categories">

-<h2><span style="color:#ff4500">Psychological Signatures & Categories</span></h2>

 <div style="text-align:center;">
   <img src="assets/img/cluster/heatmap_psy.png" width="70%" style="margin-right:2%;" alt="Psychological centroid distances">
   <div style="font-size:0.85rem;"><em>Psychological centroid comparisons.</em></div>
 </div>

-The left heatmap echoes the stylometric one: categories differ substantially in their emotional and evaluative styles.
+The left heatmap echoes the stylometric one: categories differ substantially in their emotional and evaluative styles.  <br>
 On the right, however, we finally see a hint of cohesion.
-Subreddits tend to sit closer to their own psychological centroid than to others, which can be deduced through the lower values on the diagonal.
+Subreddits tend to sit closer to their own psychological centroid than to others, which can be deduced through the lower values on the diagonal. <br><br>

 Psychological signatures distinguish categories more clearly than stylometric signatures, as subreddits cluster closer to their own category.
 This suggests that different community clusters have distinct and well-separated “psychological” states.